 3/5 Security Rating

-Keepkey natively supports 7 of the most common cryptocurrencies: Bitcoin, Bitcoin Cash, Bitcoin Gold, DASH, Dogecoin, Ethereum and Litecoin.
-Including ERC-20 tokens it supports over 40 coins.
+Keepkey natively supports 7 of the most common cryptocurrencies: Bitcoin, Bitcoin Cash, Bitcoin Gold, DASH, Dogecoin, Ethereum and Litecoin, as well as 40+ ERC-20 tokens.

 At the release of my video in August 2018 comparing the Trezor Model T, Ledger Nano S and the KeepKey, the latter did not support ERC-20 tokens.